nlhn/flashlingo/README.md

 The structure of this database allows a user to own multiple sets, each of which can contain multiple flashcards, and to include as many definitions in a flashcard as they want.

 #### How This Application Uses BeautifulSoup4 to Generate Flashcards Automatically:
 BeautifulSoup4 (BS4) is a Python library for scraping data from a HTML or XML file.
-The application can utilize this libary to look up any English term on Wiktionary and extract from the page a list of definitions that can be added to the flashcard.
-I chose Wiktionary as the online dictionary source for this application due to its relatively simple HTML tree structure, allowing the application to parse the definitions with ease.
+The application can utilize this libary to look up any English term on Wiktionary and extract from the source a list of definitions that can be added to the flashcard.
+I chose Wiktionary due to its simple HTML structure compared to other online dictionary websites, allowing the application to parse the definitions with ease.
 The application will send a GET request to Wiktionary with `requests.get(url)`, where url is the link to the Wiktionary definition of the term.
 The HTML elements containing the English definitions will be obtained with `find_all`.
 The text of the elements will be extracted, reformatted, and appended to an array to be returned to the user.